Summary: Act 1: Prologue

 Analysis: Act 1: Prologue & Act 1: Scene 1

-The Chorus, or Prologue, appears at the beginning of every act to introduce the action that follows, serving as a commentator as the action of the play progresses.
-Shakespeare frequently makes use of epilogues (as in A Midsummer Night’s Dream and The Tempest), but the recurring Chorus is atypical for him.
-The Chorus serves a different purpose in every act, but its general role is to fire the audience’s imagination with strong descriptive language that helps to overcome the visual limitations of the stage.
-At the start of Act I, the Chorus’s specific purpose is to apologize for the limitations of the play that is to follow.
-This use of apology, usually as a means of encouraging the audience to express its approval, was a common technique in the drama of Shakespeare’s time, though it was more often put into an epilogue that followed the play.
+The Chorus appears at the beginning of every act to introduce the action that follows, serving as a commentator as the action of the play progresses.
+Shakespeare frequently makes use of epilogues (as in A Midsummer Night’s Dream and The Tempest), but the recurring Chorus is atypical.
+The Chorus serves a different purpose in every act, but their general role is to fire the audience’s imagination with strong descriptive language that helps to overcome the visual limitations of the stage.
+At the start of act 1, the Chorus’s specific purpose is to apologize for the limitations of the play that is to follow.
+This use of apology, usually a means of encouraging the audience to express its approval, was a common technique in the drama of Shakespeare’s time, though it was more often put into an epilogue that followed the play.

 The Chorus’s comments emphasize the fact that the play is a performance that requires the audience’s mental cooperation to succeed.
-From the outset, the play suggests the impossibility of presenting the events as they really were, as the Chorus vainly wishes for “[a] kingdom for a stage, princes to act, / And monarchs to behold the swelling scene” (I.Prologue.34).
-But even as he (on Shakespeare’s stage, a single actor would have played the Chorus) apologizes for the fact that his stage cannot show the full reality of events, the Chorus uses striking language to help the audience picture that reality for themselves: “Think, when we talk of horses, that you see them, / Printing their proud hoofs i’th’ receiving earth” (I.Prologue.2627).
+From the outset, the play suggests the impossibility of presenting the events as they really were, as the Chorus vainly wishes for “[a] kingdom for a stage, princes to act, / And monarchs to behold the swelling scene” (1.Prologue.3–4).
+But even as they (on Shakespeare’s stage, a single actor would have played the Chorus) apologize for the fact that the stage cannot show the full reality of events, the Chorus uses striking language to help the audience picture that reality for themselves: “Think, when we talk of horses, that you see them / Printing their proud hoofs i’ th’ receiving earth” (1.Prologue.27–28).

 The Chorus’s opening invocation of the muse, a classical figure of creative inspiration, also brings to mind the first lines of ancient epics of war, such as Virgil’s The Aeneid, and helps to situate Henry V within the imaginative tradition of ancient war epics that depict the deeds of great heroes.
 Shakespeare uses his most characteristic meter for the Chorus’s speech: slightly irregular iambic pentameter—that is, lines composed of five feet, or groups of syllables, with the emphasis on the second syllable of each foot.
 The irregularities of the meter tend to call attention to certain important words and inject energy into the passage.
 The iambic pentameter continues as the action begins, although with far less rigor.

-The conversation between Ely and Canterbury in Act 1, scene i introduces the behind-the-scenes political intrigue that underlies the whole play and refers back to important events that have taken place before the play begins.
-Shakespeare’s audiences would have been familiar with these historical events; in Shakespeare’s time, as in Henry V’s time (about 200 years earlier), the church was an extremely powerful and wealthy institution, second only to the monarchy in riches and influence.
+The conversation between Ely and Canterbury in scene 1 introduces the behind-the-scenes political intrigue that underlies the whole play and references important events that have taken place before the play begins.
+Shakespeare’s audiences would have been familiar with these historical events.
+In Shakespeare’s time, as in Henry V’s time (about 200 years earlier), the church was an extremely powerful and wealthy institution, second only to the monarchy in riches and influence.
 (In the play, however, the church in question is the Catholic Church, not the Church of England.)
-The church received much of its money from wealthy landowners who donated money just before they died, in the hopes that the church would pray for them and keep their souls from going to hell.
-Unfortunately, many leaders of the church were corrupt and worldly and spent church money on luxuries for themselves.
-Canterbury and Ely’s greed and corruption in attempting to prevent passage of the bill—to avoid forfeiting lots of money by giving some money directly to the king—would have been obvious and familiar to Shakespeare’s audience.
+The church received much of its money from wealthy landowners who donated funds just before they died, in the hope that the church would pray for them and keep their souls from going to hell.
+Unfortunately, many leaders of the church were corrupt and spent church money on luxuries for themselves.
+Canterbury and Ely’s greed and corruption in attempting to prevent passage of the bill—to avoid forfeiting lots of money by giving some money directly to the king—would have been obvious to Shakespeare’s audience.
 Modern audiences may recognize the clergymen’s tactics as an early example of a special interest group lobbying the government.

 Read more about Shakespeare and the background of the play.

-In the two Henry IV plays, the prequels to Henry V, Henry V appears as a wayward prince.
+In Henry IV, Part 1 and Henry IV, Part 2, the two prequels to Henry V, Henry V appears as a wayward prince.
 The issue of his wayward youth and his reformation, introduced here by the clergymen, gets significant mention throughout Henry V. In fact, Henry’s newly forged moral character, along with his suitability for the role of king, is perhaps the play’s major focus.
 If Henry appears to be a drunken scoundrel in the Henry IV plays, he has now matured into an ideal English ruler who, good or bad, is a compelling figure.
 Unlike some of Shakespeare’s other history plays, which focus on groups of historical figures, Henry V is very much a play about a single man.